alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

  * Can authoritative server operators limit resource-exhaustion attacks against private DNS mechanisms from having an impact on traditional (non-private) authoritative DNS availability?
 (JL: seems easy to implement per host connection limits and implement other standard DDoS protections - again for a later BCP doc)
  * What are best practices for authoritative server operators that can minimize latency and unavailability?
  * What are best practices for recursors?

-## Detection of availability
-**JL: Recommend we move up to Opportunistic Upgrade to Encryption section that I added and remove anything I already covered**

-Recursive resolvers communicate with a great many authoritative nameservers.
-Not every authorititative nameserver will support DoT and not every recursive resolver will support every requirement.
-How should a recursive resolver determine whether DoT is supported for example?
-(There may be multiple ways, or none)

-What scope/granularity should such an availability marker have?

- * by zone ("all authoritative nameservers in the `example.net` zone support private queries from resolvers")
- * by identified nameserver ("the nameserver `a.ns.example.net` supports private queries from resolvers")
- * by IP address ("any namservers that resolve to 192.0.2.13 support private queries from resolvers")

-Note that if there is no signal for availability, recursors could still opportunistically try the DNS privacy mechanism.

-Should a signal of availability also indicate a preference for privacy over availability? i.e., are there distinct ways to signal "DNS-privacy is available" separately from "Only contact this server via DNS-privacy if you understand this signal (though we may continue to support non-private DNS queries for clients that don't understand it)".

 ## End-user policy propagation